vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

-There are [multiple versions](../../concepts/versions/components) of the [Kube Prometheus Stack](../../concepts/addons-and-settings/addons#kube_prometheus_stack) add-on available in the Kubernetes clusters you create in the Cloud Containers service.
+There are [multiple versions](../../concepts/versions/components) of the [Kube Prometheus Stack](../../concepts/addons-and-settings/addons#kube_prometheus_stack) add-on available in the Kubernetes clusters you create in the Managed Containers service.
 Update of this add-on using VK Cloud interfaces is not available, but you can update the add-on manually.

 To upgrade the Kube Prometheus Stack add-on from version `36.2.0` to version `54.2.2`, it is necessary to uninstall the current version of the add-on and then install the new one.
 Therefore, the upgrade process includes preparing the environment of the current version of the add-on for saving and further re-using it with the new version.